wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 3. Auto-scroll feature that highlights the missing plugin

 == Changelog ==

+= 1.6.21 =
+* Added support for more AI-powered development tools (Roo, Gemini, Loveable, Bolt, Cody, Continue)
+* Updated documentation with links to supported AI IDEs
+* Enhanced SEO with additional FAQs and keywords
+* Made documentation more generic for boilerplate use
+* Updated AI configuration files with modern models and better explanations

 = 1.6.20 =
 * Added explanations about the ! prefix in ignore files